-If you are planning a trip to Fukuoka, and are busy putting an itinerary for Fukuoka together, check out our recommendations for touring Fukuoka!
+If you are planning a trip to Fukuoka wondering how many days in Fukuoka you need, you’re in the right place.
 Our Fukuoka itinerary is the perfect guide to the city, whether you plan on spending a weekend in Fukuoka, or 3 days in Fukuoka!

 Fukuoka is the capital of Fukuoka Prefecture, a north-western region of Japan’s Kyushu Island.
 It is a convenient stop for many international visitors, especially from Korea, China, and Taiwan.
 It’s also easily accessible from Tokyo and Osaka by plane or shinkansen train.